Blue Mountains

 Investigation

-WaterNSW is conducting additional, targeted PFAS-related investigations to ensure Sydney Water and NSW Health have up-to-date information on the presence of PFAS in the catchment, so any risks continue to be managed appropriately.
+WaterNSW is conducting targeted PFAS-related investigations, so any risks continue to be managed appropriately.

 Investigations include rigorous testing of water sources in the Blue Mountains’ catchment – including soil and water sampling – to investigate the source and causes of the elevated PFAS results.
 The extensive WaterNSW sampling program is occurring alongside work with multiple NSW Government agencies to explore other historical land use activities that potentially involved PFAS, such as firefighting.